images by David Maynard

 Click icon to play - right

-click icon to save - NEW VIDEO SLIDESHOW November 2010 of
+click icon to save - The VIDEO SLIDESHOW of

 Kerry's Rosevears electorate - you are welcome to download

 and email to your friends

 I see myself as a representative of the West Tamar community

 rather than a political person.
 I am a genuine independent

 and I am absolutely free from party political pressures.

 As an independent, I keep an open mind on issues until I